-Next, we studied which of the metabolites with exercise-induced changes in the hepatosplanchnic flux showed an oppositely changed flux over the exercising leg compared to the resting leg in the one-legged exercise study.
-This was, as expected, the case for lactate, which was released from the exercising leg after 60 min of exercise (Figure 4A).
-The exercising leg also contributed to the systemic increase of malate, succinate, FFA 6:0 and 8:0, which may support the uptake into the hepato-splanchnic bed (Figure 4B-E).
+Negative values indicate a hepato-splanchnic release, positive values an uptake.
+The flux was assessed by a t-test against 0 (no uptake/release), a P < 0.05 was considered significant which was released from the exercising leg after 60 minutes of exercise (Fig. 4A).
+The exercising leg also contributed to the systemic increase of malate, succinate, FFA 6:0 and 8:0, which may support the uptake into the hepato-splanchnic bed (Fig. 4B-E).
 Thus, these metabolites may circulate from the contracting muscle to the liver.
-In particular TCA cycle metabolites malate and succinate showed similar exercise-regulated kinetics of their arterial concentration and fluxes with a pronounced hepatic uptake after 60 and 120 min of exercise (Figure 4B,C).
+In particular, citric acid cycle (TCA cycle) metabolites malate and succinate showed similar exerciseregulated kinetics of their arterial concentration and fluxes with a pronounced hepatic uptake after 60 and 120 minutes of exercise (Fig. 4B,C).
 In contrast, the liver released 3-(β)-hydroxybutyrate.
-An uptake of 3-(β)-hydroxybutyrate by the exercising leg was observed in the one-legged exercise study (Figure 4F).
+An uptake of 3-(β)hydroxybutyrate by the exercising leg was observed in the one-legged exercise study (Fig. 4F).

-Fatty acids, cAMP, HIF1A, and NRF2 are identified as upstream regulators of the hepatic transcriptional response to exercise
+Fatty acids, cyclic AMP, hypoxia-induced factor 1A, and nuclear factor erythroid-2-related factor 2 are identified as upstream regulators of the hepatic transcriptional response to exercise

 Metabolites can be shuttled into metabolic pathways, but also act as signaling molecules: by binding to membrane or nuclear receptors and to intracellular proteins, or as substrate for protein modifications with impact on transcriptional activation and epigenetic regulation of gene expression (21-23).
 In order to investigate which of the metabolites with an increased hepato-splanchnic uptake during exercise are potentially implicated in the regulation of hepatic transcripts, we analyzed the acute transcriptional response of the liver to exercise.
-Since the acute regulation of hepatic transcripts is hardly accessible in humans, we made use of data from exercising mice recently published by our group (19).
-Pathway analysis of the exercise-regulated transcripts indicated activation of peroxisome proliferator-activated receptor (PPAR), glucocorticoid-activated receptor signaling, and of IL6-, p53- and
+Since the acute regulation of hepatic